beyarkay/masters-thesis/src/05_results.md

 \end{figure}
 <!-- prettier-ignore-end -->

-TODO probably also want a confusion matrix or two over here.

 ### HMM \label{in-depth-hmm}

-> Discuss why the HMMs couldn't be trained on every training observation but
+> TODO Discuss why the HMMs couldn't be trained on every training observation but
 > could be evaluated on every validation observation.

 Figure \ref{fig:05_in_depth_hmm_p_vs_r_covar_type} shows the precision and